Maine Coon Cat Depression: Signs, Causes & How To Help Your Cat

 Loss Or Grief

 Loss of another pet or human companion can deeply affect a Maine Coon.
-Even separation (owner going away more often or permanently) or change in ownership can trigger a grieving process.
+Even separation (the owner going away more often or permanently) or a change in ownership can trigger a grieving process.

 The cat may search for the absent companion’s scent, sleep where they used to sleep, and show reduced interest in normal comforts.